Innoceentefea/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Certainly!
 JavaScript object scope closures are an important concept in JavaScript that relate to how variables and functions maintain access to their enclosing scope, even after the outer scope has finished executing.
 To understand object scope closures, let's break down the key components involved:

 1. Scope: Scope refers to the visibility and accessibility of variables, functions, and objects in a particular part of your code.
 JavaScript follows a lexical scoping model, which means the scope is determined by the location of the code within the source code file.